 DNA Extraction:

-Genomic DNA was isolated using a modified version of the protocole developed by Saghai-Maroof et al., (1984).
+Genomic DNA was isolated using a modified version of the protocol developed by Saghai-Maroof et al., (1984).
 This method is based on the formation of a complex between nucleic acids and the detergent cetyltrimethylammonium bromide (CTAB) in a high salt environment.
 At a NaCl concentration of 0.4 M, the CTAB-DNA complex precipitates, enabling DNA recovery.

 A two gram quantity of CTAB was added to 100 ml od DNA extraction buffer.
 CTAB helps in breaking down plant cell walls and removing cellular contaminants from the leaf samples.
 Trizma base (30.28 g, molecular weight 121.1 g/mol) was dissolved in 200 ml of distilled water.
 The pH was adjusted to 8.0 with concentrated HCl, and final volume was made to 250 ml.
 This solution was then autoclaved and stored at ambient temperature (25oC).
 Tris-HCl ensures that the extraction buffer maintains a stable pH throughout the process.
 Ethylene Diamine Tetraacetic Acid (EDTA) (46.53 g, molecular weight 372.2 g/mol) was dissolved in 150 ml of distilled water.
 The pH was adjusted to 8.0 with 1N NaOH, and the final volume was brought to 250 ml.
 The solution was autoclaved and stored at room temperature.
 EDTA functions as a chelating agent, binding to divalent metal ions like Mg2+ and Ca2+, which are necessary cofactors for DNases that could otherwise degrade the DNA.
 NaCl (73.05 g, molecular weight 58.44 g/mol) was dissolved in 200 ml of distilled water, and the final volume was adjusted to 250 ml and the solution was autoclaved.
 NaCl helps to precipitate CTAB-DNA complex.
 The solution of Chloroform:Isoamyl Alcohol (24:1) was used to separate proteins and cellular debris during phase separation, as it denatures proteins and aggregates them in the interphase.
 Equal volumes of isopropanol were used for precipitating the DNA.
 RNase (10 mg) was dissolved in 1 ml of strile distilled water and stored at -20oC.
 The RNase treatment was performed at 37oC for 40 minutes to degrade any RNA that might be co-isolated with the DNA.
 A solution of 70% ethanol with 30 ml of sterile distilled water.
 It was used to wash the DNA pellet and remove any residual salts after the precipitation step.